 In the equation y = mx + b, b is a y-intercept, and determines where the line intersects the vertical axis (y-axis).
+That's why the form y = mx + b, b is called the slope-intercept form.

 The equation of the vertical line is x = k, and the equation of the horizontal line is y = k.
 Notice that in case of the vertical line, the slope is undefined.